Horizontal-org/Tella-website/docs/getting-started/android.md

 The first time you use each functionality, you will be asked to grant Tella some permissions:
 - To take photos, record videos, or record audio, you will need to grant permission to access your phone’s camera and microphone.
 - To import files into Tella or export files from Tella to your phone, you will need to grant access to your device file system.
-- To use “verification mode” or send your location, you will need to grant access to your device location.If you decline granting Tella these permissions, you can grant permissions later by going to your Android settings and navigating to Settings > Apps > Tella > App permissions.
+- To use “verification mode” or send your location, you will need to grant access to your device location.
+You can do this by going into Tella’s settings and then General > Verification Mode.

+If you decline granting Tella these permissions, you can grant permissions later by going to your Android settings and navigating to Settings > Apps > Tella > App permissions.

 ![gif that shows how to grant Tella permissions](/img/getting-started/android/permissions.gif "grating permission gif")